-During 2013, we sold products to over 500 customers throughout the world.
+During 2014, we sold products to over 500 customers throughout the world.
 The following customers represented greater than 10% of sales in the applicable year:

-- Two customers, Data Copy Limited, our distributor in China and Di-Tek Corporation, our distributor in Korea accounted for approximately 14% and 13% of 2013 net sales, respectively.
-Blackberry (formerly Research in Motion) did not directly account for greater than 10% of sales in 2013.
-However, they influenced business through their EMS contract manufacturing partners that we believe combined accounted for between 10-15% of 2013 net sales. - 2012 Data Copy Limited accounted for approximately 11% of 2012 net sales. - 2011 Data Copy Limited accounted for approximately 11% of 2011 net sales.
+- 2014 One customer, Data Copy Limited, our distributor in China accounted for approximately 12% of net sales. - Two customers, Data Copy Limited, our distributor in China and Di-Tek Corporation, our distributor in Korea accounted for approximately 14% and 13% of net sales, respectively.
+Blackberry (formerly Research in Motion) did not directly account for greater than 10% of sales.
+However, they influenced business through their EMS contract manufacturing partners that we believe combined accounted for between 10-15% of net sales. - 2012 Data Copy Limited accounted for approximately 11% of net sales.